PMP® Certification: Everything You Need to Know

 - Course materials and stationery

-Your exam fee is the only thing that you pay seperately.
-This fee is paid directly to the PMI® when you apply to sit your exam.
+The exam fee is paid directly to the PMI® when you apply to sit your exam.

 The examination fee is approximately $405 (USD) for PMI® members and $555 (USD) for non-members (paid directly to the PMI®).
 This is an indicative cost, and we recommend checking www.pmi.org for the most up-to-date exam pricing.